Evaluate flash memory advantages and disadvantages

-Flash memory and solid-state devices have revolutionized storage, but to deploy them effectively you must understand what they can and can't do.
-Find out what you need to know.
+Flash memory and solid-state devices have revolutionized storage, but to deploy them effectively, you must understand their advantages and disadvantages.

-Some pros and cons of flash memory were evident from the beginning.
-The first SSDs were far faster than any hard disk drive (HDD) available, but they had limited capacities and sticker-shock-inducing price tags.
-That situation didn't last long, as NAND flash technologies quickly evolved and the industry overcame many of flash memory's initial shortcomings.
-However, there still are some important factors to consider when deciding between solid-state or spinning-disk storage -- or even a combination of the two.
+Some flash memory advantages and disadvantages were evident from the beginning, and many of the cons have been addressed as the technology evolved.
+The first SSDs were far faster than any HDD available, but they had limited capacities, had sticker shock-inducing price tags and labored under the constraints of legacy data pipelines.
+That situation didn't last long, as NAND flash technologies quickly advanced and the industry overcame many of flash memory's initial shortcomings.

 This article is part of

 Flash memory guide to architecture, types and products